ap-atul/8-Puzzle/README.md

 It uses Manhattan distance and Priority queue to get the min distance satisfying move.

+Update: No more 8 Puzzle, upgraded to n Puzzle

 ## Execution steps
 1. Clone the repo
 ```